lluppesms/azdo.build.agents/aca-runner/README.md

 ### Success!

 That's it!
 You should now have an Azure Container App that will scale up to as many instances as you need to run your own build jobs!
-You won't have to wait in a queue behind anyone else, and you can run your builds whenever you want by specifying `pool: > name: > aca_build_runner`!
+You won't have to wait in a queue behind anyone else, and you can run your builds whenever you want by specifying `pool: > name: > aca_build_runner`! *(or - whatever you called your agent pool!)*

 ---